- Throw away your poinsettia! Give it up and buy another one next Christmas!

 - Be on the lookout for insects such as lacebugs on azaleas, and bagworms on junipers and arborvitaeas and treat to avoid severe plant damage.

-- As crapemyrtles start leafing out, apply Bonide Annual Tree & Shrub soil drench to protect against and treat for Crapemyrtle Bark Scale.
+- As crapemyrtles start leafing out, apply Ferti-Lome Annual Tree & Shrub soil drench to protect against and treat for Crapemyrtle Bark Scale.

-- For best control of weeds, get on a every 60 to 90 application schedule for Bonide Phase One, using Phase One with fertilizer during spring and summer applications.
+- For best control of weeds, get on a every 60 to 90 application schedule for Good Earth brand Weed & Grass Preventer with slow release nitrogen fertilizer during spring and summer applications.

 - Treat existing weeds in lawn areas and landscape beds with a post-emergent herbicide.
 Learn how to use a spreader here or sprayer here.